julianpoy/recipesage-docs/docs/tutorials/settings/import/urls.md

 ---
 title: Importing From URLs
+description: Import multiple recipes at once by providing a list of URLs.
+RecipeSage will fetch and parse each recipe automatically.
 ---

 You can import recipes by providing a list of recipe URLs.
 RecipeSage will attempt to fetch and parse each URL using the autoclip functionality.